hrbrmstr/dta/README.md

 I'm still working out the schema and it'll likely change, but the idea is to have one JSON file per "public service announcement" (PSA) for app removals on Twitter and auto-gen a Hugo blog from it.

 Feel free to contribute app del suggestions via JSON files and schema posits via PRs.
-If doing the former, use something like `uuid::UUIDgenerate()` (that in R code) to generate a UUID for the JSON entry file name until I get a mini-pkg & Shiny app written.
+If doing the former, use something like `uuid::UUIDgenerate()` (that is R code) to generate a UUID for the JSON entry file name until I get a mini-pkg & Shiny app written.